thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

             multidim_equivolume);
 </script>

-*That's surprising!*
+*That's surprising!
+It seems the resulting boxes got squashed to zero when the $v$ vectors in 2-D are all on a line (or in 3-D, $v$'s are all on a surface).*

+Correct!
+Again, we'll come to show how this is the case very soon.
 Note that this description is also quite general.
 It is applicable for transformations between different number of dimensions as well:

 <center class='js'>
 <svg width="630" height="280" id="svg_equivolume_3d2d"></svg>